Storytime! How and where I found The Hague Market — a.k.a. the biggest open street market in Europe.

-When I first moved to the Dutch city of The Hague from my home in Mexico almost 3 years ago, I thought I would have to say goodbye to one of God’s most beautiful and green creations: guacamole. 🥑
+When I first moved to the Dutch city of The Hague from my home in Mexico almost seven years ago, I thought I would have to say goodbye to one of God’s most beautiful and green creations: guacamole. 🥑

-Besides having a couple of really good Mexican restaurants, The lovely political capital of The Netherlands, is home to one of the biggest open markets in Europe: ‘De Haagse Markt’.
+Besides having a couple of really good Mexican restaurants, the lovely political capital of The Netherlands is also home to one of the biggest open markets in Europe: De Haagse Markt.

 During one of its four opening days, it has been known to host around 35,000 shoppers!
 The reasons why so many people visit the market vary.
-Three of them are fairly obvious when you spend a grey Zaterdag morning, in this colorful corner of The Hague.
+Three of them are fairly obvious when you spend a grey Saturday morning, in this colourful corner of The Hague.

 What’s there to buy?

-The market has a wide variety of exotic fruits, vegetables and snacks many people find attractive.
-It’s one of the few places in The Hague, that I can find fresh, ripe and cheap avocados (€1 per kg)!
-This is to make my world-famous, critically acclaimed, guacamole.
-One can find Yucca, Dutch cheese, avocados and Greek olives, all in one place.
-And at cheap prices too!
+Seriously though, the market has a wide variety of exotic fruits, vegetables and snacks that many people find attractive.
+It’s one of the few places in The Hague where I can find fresh, ripe, and cheap (!) avocados — we’re talking €1 per kilo, here. 🙌

 If you’re more of a meat eater, you’ll be happy to find a lot of fresh butcher shops and fresh fish stores.
 As a man that works at one of the seafood shops puts it:

-And if the snack scene if more your thing, just head over to the market and delight yourself with a wide variety of snack shops: Dutch haring, fresh stroopwafels, corn in a cup, Turkish gözelme and baklava… You name it!
+And if the snack scene is more your thing, just head over to the market and delight yourself with a wide variety of snack shops: Dutch haring, fresh stroopwafels, corn in a cup, Turkish gözelme and baklava… You name it!

 Shops that sell: curtains, carpets, men’s and women’s clothing, flowers, cosmetics, candy, home utensils, antiques, bike replacement parts, electronics, phone accessories… the list of shops goes on!

 The Hague Market experience: what’s happening there?

-In the words of a good Dutch colleague of mine: “it feels like I’m in of those exotic, vibrant markets that I used to find in Peru.
+In the words of a good Dutch colleague of mine: “It feels like I’m in of those exotic, vibrant markets that I used to find in Peru.
 It doesn’t feel like I’m in The Netherlands.”

-And right he is… When you step into ‘De Haagse Markt’ on a busy Saturday, you’re quickly surrounded by bright colors, exotic smells of fruits and flowers, talking crowds, the calls of salesmen/women and all of the life in the market.
+When you step into De Haagse Markt on a busy Saturday, you’re quickly surrounded by bright colours, exotic smells of fruits and flowers, talking crowds, the calls of salespersons, and all of the life in the market.

-So if you’re up for a different grocery trip, visit one of Europe’s biggest multicultural open markets from 8:45 to 17:00 any given Monday, Wednesday, Friday or Saturday.
+So if you’re up for a different grocery trip, visit one of Europe’s biggest multicultural, open markets from 8:45 to 17:00 any given Monday, Wednesday, Friday or Saturday.
 And be sure to keep an eye out for those rare but always welcomed Open Sundays!